AdrianoWeber/mastersproject/README.md

 # mastersproject
 This repository is part of my master's project at Univerity of Geneva.
 It contains multiple scripts used during the project.
+If you have any questions, please contact adriano.weber@etu.unige.ch

 The main features are: